oskarrough/codesandnotes/content/Roughly learning Ember-js/1-setting-up.md

 trash app/templates/application.hbs app/templates/components app/controllers
 ```

 Now it's time to create a new application route (which also generates a new application template for us).
-Make sure you in the `tagwall` folder that was just created and run:
+Make sure you in the `tagwall` folder that was created and run:

 ```bash
 ember g route application